50 Best Steakhouses in the U.S., Ranked

 I also really like the dressing that comes on the salad, which btw is made with fresh and tasty greens." — S M.

 Menu highlights: Feeling extra fancy?
 Try one of the three varieties of caviar.

 Located in the Capitol Park Loft building, built in 1912, this steakhouse perfectly blends history with its contemporary restaurant concept.

 Lined with Himalayan rock salt walls, the onsite dry-aging room and butcher counter guarantee high-quality meats that are sourced from small farms across the U.S. For this reason, we recommend ordering one of the Butcher's Selects cuts of meat.

 What People Say About Prime + Proper

 "Wow!!
 Service is top-notch, food is absolutely delicious.
 I've been looking for fresh oysters in Michigan, and we found them here.
 We came here with my husband's parents, and all of us had a steak.

 We got the filet, and the guys got the bone-in steak, and omg it was super delicious.
 We are definitely coming back here and highly recommend it." — Joan S.

 Menu highlights: Steak isn't the only thing on the menu.
-In fact, Rosewood's fried chicken has earned rave reviews in recent years.
+In fact, III Fork's lobster tail has earned it rave reviews.